 Since the adoption of On Track to Excellence, our call for more capital funding was answered in the short term.
 In June 2019, Springfield approved Rebuild Illinois, a \$45 billion capital program, the first for the state in nearly a decade.
-This provides Metra a stable source of annual revenue, known as "PAYGO", funded by an increase in the motor fuel tax, as well as an additional \$2.7 billion in bonding for transit capital projects through 2024.
-This has allowed Metra to make important improvements throughout our system as shown in Figure 1.1.
-Additional projects funded by the state bond program and PAYGO include new rolling stock purchases and procurements, cybersecurity upgrades, new crew facilities, and the purchase of new ticket vending machines, among others.
+This provides Metra a stable source of annual revenue, known as "PAYGO," funded by an increase in the motor fuel tax, as well as an additional \$2.7 billion in bonding for transit capital projects through 2024.
+This allowed Metra to make important improvements throughout our system as shown in the photo and conceptual renderings to the right.
+Additional projects funded by the state bond program and PAYGO include cybersecurity upgrades, new crew facilities, and the purchase of new ticket vending machines, among others.

 Similarly, Congress passed the \$2.1 trillion Infrastructure Investment and Jobs Act (IIJA), the next five-year transportation authorization bill, in 2021.
-Through 2026, IIJA provides \$107 billion for public transit, an increase of 63% over previous levels.
+Through 2026, IIJA provides \$107 billion for public transit. an increase of 63% over previous levels.
 That includes \$1.3 billion in additional transit funding for the Chicago region, and new transit discretionary grant opportunities.

-Metra also received nearly \$1.1 billion in federal operating funding relief to cover fare revenue losses due to the COVID-19 global pandemic.
+Our operating funds come from a combination of regional sales taxes, public funding from the state of Illinois, and fare revenue.
+Before the pandemic, this funding model was relatively stable.
+However, Metra is now facing a looming operating funding crisis that resulted, in part, from the acceleration of new travel demand patterns brought on by the pandemic.
+Metra received nearly \$1.1 billion in federal operating funding relief to cover fare revenue losses due to the COVID-19 global pandemic.
 Metra used \$292.9 million in 2020 and 2021 and budgeted \$255.9 million for 2022, leaving about \$527.5 million for future years.
 Under current projections, that relief funding will last into 2025.
 Metra's budgets have been aided by increased sales tax revenues, which contribute to transit funding and have been outpacing forecasts.
-Sales taxes plummeted in early 2020 but rebounded guickly as consumer spending recovered and were enhanced by the taxing of online purchases, which Illinois began in 2018 and expanded in 2020 to include out-of-state online purchases.
+Sales taxes plummeted in early 2020 but rebounded quickly as consumer spending recovered and were enhanced by the taxing of online purchases, which Illinois began in 2018 and expanded in 2020 to include out-of-state online purchases.
+However, beginning in 2025, Metra will likely encounter a budget gap in operations funding.